menu icon

 Ingredients needed like noodles, peanut butter, sugar, chili flakes, sriracha, and other seasonings.

-• Peanut butter - You can use crunchy or smooth, depending on your preference.
+• Peanut butter - Either crunchy or smooth, depending on your preference.

 Cooking rice noodles in a pot of water.

-Cook your noodles according to the package instructions.
-Once cooked, drain and rinse it under cold water.
+Step 1: Cook or soak noodles according to package instructions.
+Then, drain and rinse it under cold water.

 Peanut sauce in a ramekin with a teaspoon beside.

-While noodles are cooking, prepare your sauce by combining all ingredients needed.
+Step 2: While the noodles are cooking, prepare the peanut sauce by combining all the necessary ingredients.

 Pouring sauce into a bowl of cooked noodles with a pair of chopsticks beside.